 Ben: [carefully removing the k-pods from my hands] “I think I’ll make some coffee.
 Why don’t you go take a shower?”

 See?
 Ben is a goddamned saint, whereas I was born with a tragic disorder that leaves me incapable of controlling my impulses or using an inside voice.
 But I do my best to get by.
 I’m kind of a saint too, when you think about it, especially when given the opportunity to let my guard down in a judgement-free environment such as your fine establishment.

 It’s not much, but I’m going to have a few bottles sent over as an expression of gratitude, and also so that we can have our own little inside joke, because God only knows what you thought was going on in Room 516, am I right?
 Ha ha!
 Again, thank you for your prompt service and attention to detail.
-I’m not even going to mention the tiny speck of poop someone may or may not have completely unintentionally left on that one washcloth, because a) we both know you deal with way worse on a daily basis, and b) it’s not like I have a norovirus or anything — Ben and I just partook a bit too mightily of your fair city’s rich, fiberless cuisine, and there was a situation, and I handled it to the best of my ability.
+I’m not even going to mention the poop someone may or may not have completely unintentionally gotten on that one washcloth, because a) we both know you deal with way worse on a daily basis, and b) it’s not like I have a norovirus or anything — Ben and I just partook a bit too mightily of your fair city’s rich, fiberless cuisine, and there was a situation, and I handled it to the best of my ability.

 Your discretion is greatly appreciated as well.
 I’ll get extra sanitizer in the mail to you ASAP.